adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  color: red;
 	}

 If one module deviates from the styles in the abstraction, it should be removed.
-Otherwise we'll end experience override hell later on.
+Otherwise we'll experience override hell later on.
 Use this technique for convenience, not for performance.

 There are times when overrides makes sense, which we'll discuss in [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).